ByeolBaram/sports_reference_table/README.md

 ![alt text](https://github.com/ByeolBaram/sports_reference_table/blob/main/pictures/unaligned_data_reasoning.png)

-To fix this, I changed to using ljust of string manipulation.
+To fix this, I changed to using Python's ljust() for string manipulation.
 This would ensure that everything would align correctly.
 I didn't need to, but I went back and added ljust to other previous lines to standardize and make the code more consistent.

 Now, the final result looks like this: